Free (Gavin DeGraw album)

-Free is singer-songwriter Gavin DeGraw's third album.
+Free is third album by American singer-songwriter Gavin DeGraw.
 The album was released on March 31, 2009.
-It was his final album for J Records.
+It was his final album for J Records since the label dissolved into RCA Records in 2011.

 To keep himself from overthinking the songs, DeGraw made Free in less than two weeks at the Brooklyn studio of his producer Camus Celli, who has worked with such artists as Tina Turner, David Byrne, Lana Wolf and Arto Lindsay.
 DeGraw and Celli have known each other since working together on an early version of DeGraw's 2003 major-label debut, Chariot.
-“I’ve been in the studio with several different producers so I already knew what I wanted,” DeGraw says.
-“This was my opportunity to be involved in the production and I knew Camus could get the sounds I was going for.”
+"I've been in the studio with several different producers so I already knew what I wanted,” DeGraw says.
+"This was my opportunity to be involved in the production and I knew Camus could get the sounds I was going for."

 The trust he had in Celli and the collaborative spirit of their partnership freed DeGraw to dig deep and tap into something he hadn't tapped into for a while.
-“This album reveals the honesty about my love of music,” he says.
-“It isn’t about the biggest, the strongest, or the loudest.
-It’s about simplicity in its purest form.
-It doesn’t sound like the big machine.
-It sounds like where you go to escape the big machine.”
+"This album reveals the honesty about my love of music," he says.
+"It isn't about the biggest, the strongest, or the loudest.
+It's about simplicity in its purest form.
+It doesn't sound like the big machine.
+It sounds like where you go to escape the big machine."